sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-matrix-compatibility.rst

 This document outlines the Matrix Compatibility details on Databricks.

-Spark, DBR, Java and Python Support Compatibility Matrix
+Spark, DBR, Scala, Java and Python Support Compatibility Matrix
 ++++++++

 .. list-table::